Sounds of the Spirit

 Sounds of the Spirit (S.O.S.
-Radio) is a network of 29 radio stations in the United States broadcasting a Contemporary Christian format.
-The stations and network are owned by Faith Communications Corporation a non-profit corporation which is listener-supported.
+Radio) is a network of 28 non-commercial, listener-supported radio stations and FM translators in the Western United States broadcasting a Contemporary Christian music format.
+The stations and network are owned by Faith Communications, a non-profit corporation.

+Faith Communications has offices and studios on South 6th Street off East Sahara Avenue in Las Vegas.
+In addition to music, the network also carries several national Christian talk and teaching programs: Focus on the Family, Insight for Living with Chuck Swindoll and In Touch with Dr. Charles Stanley.

 Stations

-Sounds of the Spirit has 28 radio stations.
-The network's flagship station is KSOS in Las Vegas, Nevada.
+Sounds of the Spirit is a network of seven radio stations and 21 FM translators.
+The network's flagship station is 90.5 KSOS in Las Vegas.